FieldDB/AndroidFieldDB/README.md

 AndroidLanguageLearningClientForFieldDB
 =======================================

-An Android language learning app which plugs into iField corpora to create language learning apps.
+An Android language learning app which plugs into FieldDB databases to create language learning apps.